Homosexual panic: History

 Kempf identified the condition after completing 19 case studies during and after World War I at St. Elizabeths Hospital, a government mental institution in Washington, D.C.
 The case studies lasted months in some cases, and consisted of extensive unstructured patient interviews.
 Kempf would, over the course of multiple sessions, investigate the personal history of the patient and the events that led up to hospitalization in order to diagnose them with homosexual panic.
 Among the cases described by Kempf is a "physician ... who later became a brilliant philologist", born in Ceylon in 1834 to missionary parents, and graduating from Yale Medical School before serving as an army surgeon—an apparent reference to William Chester Minor.

 The disorder was included in Appendix C of the DSM-I as a supplementary term, which are terms that may be added on to an existing diagnosis to further explain the patient's condition.
 In order for mental health professionals to apply a diagnosis to a patient, the diagnosis must appear in the current edition of the DSM.
 The disorder has not appeared in any subsequent editions of the DSM, and thus is not considered a diagnosable condition.

+Although homosexuality was removed from the DSM in 1973, the retaining of "sexual orientation disturbance" as a mental disorder lead to legal protection of discrimination.
+The New York Times, for example, made a psychological exam a requirement for employment - requiring applicants on penalty of perjury to disclose their sexuality.
+In one case, editor Abe Rosenthal claimed to want to hire a gay journalist, but the newspaper's staff doctor came into his office stating: "you can't hire this man.
+He's a homosexual."
+Rosenthal replied that he already knew, to which the doctor responded, "But don't you know that homosexuals are susceptible to homosexual rage?"
+Thus, it was through psychiatry homosexuals continued to be banned from employment.

 Legal defense

-Homosexual panic as a mental health disorder is distinct from the homosexual panic defense (HPD) (also known as the gay panic defense) within the legal system.
+Homosexual panic as a mental health disorder is distinct from the victim blaming homosexual panic defense (HPD) (also known as the gay panic defense) within the legal system.
 Whereas homosexual panic disorder was at one point considered a diagnosable medical condition, the HPD implies only a temporary loss of self-control.
 The HPD is used to reduce the sentence against the perpetrator of assault or murder of a homosexual individual.
 In the US trial for the murder of Larry King, the HPD was used by defendant Brandon McInerny, who was convicted of voluntary manslaughter.

 Between 2003 and 2017, both Australia (except South Australia) and New Zealand removed the defense.
 In September 2014, California became the first state to abolish the HPD in the USA.